doguhanarslan/doguhanarslan/README.md

 ## Projects

-Source is private — each link goes to an architecture write-up.

 **[enTakvim](https://github.com/doguhanarslan/entakvim-case-study)** — Clinic scheduling system, in production.
 Scheduling, client records and WhatsApp reminders for a psychology clinic.
 Web, iOS, Android and macOS.